-A signature program for nearly 50 years, the Spring Unit provides two-week experiential learning opportunities for our Upper School students each May.
-Among the program’s hallmarks are immersive study, field work, and opportunities for regional and international travel.
 At its heart, the Spring Unit is a chance for students to explore new subjects and deeply engage in learning outside the traditional academic setting and beyond the traditional academic curriculum.
+Whether through immersive travel, artistic exploration, service projects, or unique internship experiences, the Spring Unit celebrates learning at its best.

-The Spring Unit and the ancillary lessons of courage and collaboration that it embraces stay with our students long after the two weeks draw to an end.
-While it is often transformative, it is also joyful.
 At a time when most schools are winding down and new learning is rarely introduced, the academic year at Gill St. Bernard’s is reborn.
-The last two weeks of May and the anticipation and preparation that precede them fill our campus with energy, purpose, and a sense of shared adventure.
+The last two weeks of May fill our campus with energy, purpose, and a sense of shared adventure.